-The U.S. Environmental Protection Agency (EPA) requires that your ATV comply with applicable exhaust emissions standards during its useful life, when operated and maintained according to the instructions provided.
+The U.S. Environmental Protection Agency (EPA) and Environment and Climate Change Canada (ECCC) require that your ATV comply with applicable exhaust emissions standards during its useful life, when operated and maintained according to the instructions provided.

-The Vehicle Emission Control Information Label (1) is attached on the left rear fender below the seat.
+The Vehicle Emission Control Information Label (1) is attached on the right side of the front frame.

-(1) vehicle emission control information label
+- (1) vehicle emission control information label - (2) vehicle emission control information label (Canada only)